G-Innes/G-Innes/README.md

 ## 🚀 About Me

-- 💻 I'm currently enrolled in a Web Development career program at Turing College.
+- 💻 I'm currently providing Full Stack services to an innovative AI startup.
 - 🔭 I’m currently working on a personal portfolio website to showcase my projects.
 - 🌱 I’m currently learning advanced React concepts, including Redux for state management and React Router for dynamic navigation.
 - 🤝 I’m looking to collaborate on open-source projects that can make a positive impact.